MPoL-dev/MPoL/README.md

 # Installation

-Requires `python > 3.5`.
+This package requires `python > 3.5`.
 Install the requirements (`numpy`, `scipy`, `torch`, `torchvision`).
-You may consider [installing PyTorch individually](https://pytorch.org/) if you do/do not require CUDA support and want to fine tune your installation.
-Or, you could just do
+You may want to consider [installing PyTorch individually](https://pytorch.org/) if you do/do not require CUDA support and want to fine tune your installation.

-    pip install -r requirements.txt

-after you clone the repository (below).

 If you would like to export your images to FITS files, you should also install the `astropy` package.

+## Using pip

+After the dependencies are installed,

+    $ pip install MPoL

+## From source

-Then download or `git clone` the MPoL repository and install:
+If you'd like to install the package from source, download or `git clone` the MPoL repository and install

     git clone https://github.com/iancze/MPoL.git
     cd MPoL